 The Optimizing brush is almost identical to the Smart Erase tool introduced in this chapter.
 However, with this tool, selections of regions containing elements in need of improvement are not made with one of the various selection tools, rather with the brush tool.

-The Sharpen tool offers several ways to increase the sharpness of your image.
-Sharpen automatically sharpens the image.
-With Shrink Edge, edges in the image are automatically detected and reduced, which also causes sharpening in the image.
-Sharpen texture is used to sharpen the image structure.
+Sharpen offers many possibilities for sharpness enhancement.
+The Sharpen function automatically sharpens the entire image.
+Shrink Edge automatically recognizes and reduces all edges, in turn also sharpening the photograph.
+Sharpen texture enhances the overall structure of the image.